Djxxr/dupe-finder/README.md

 ---

-### **Building the Executable**

-To build the standalone `dupe-finder.exe` from the source code, simply run the included build script.
-This will create the executable inside the `/dist` folder.

-build.bat

----

 ### **For End-Users (The Easy Way)**

-Once a release is created, pre-built versions of Dupe-Finder will be available for download.

-1. Navigate to the **[Releases](https://github.com/djxxr/dupe-finder/releases)** page of this repository.
+To get started, you need to build the executable from the source code.

+1. Run the `build.bat` script located in the main project folder.
+This will automatically process the source code and create the executable file.
-2. Download the latest `dupe-finder.exe` from the "Assets" section.
+2. Once the script is finished, you will find `dupe-finder.exe` inside the newly created `/dist` folder.
-3. Run the downloaded file.
+3. Run `dupe-finder.exe` to start the application.
 No installation is needed.

 ---